CarrollTom/jenkins-dev/README.md

 # jenkins-dev (Project Title)

 Just learning about Jenkins and GitHUB.
-This repository is used for training purposes and getting comfortable with these devops products/
+This repository is used for training purposes and getting comfortable with these devops products.

 ## Getting Started